Neal Smith (politician)

 Neal Edward Smith (March 23, 1920 – November 2, 2021) was an American politician who was a member of the United States House of Representatives for the Democratic Party from Iowa from 1959 until 1995, the longest-serving Iowan in the United States House of Representatives.

 Upon the death of Lester L. Wolff in May 2021, Smith became the oldest living current or former member of Congress.
-He held this title until his death six months later.
+He held this title until his death nearly six months later.

 Early life

 Smith was born in his grandparents' home near Hedrick, Keokuk County, Iowa.
 He served in the United States Army Air Forces during the Second World War as a bomber pilot.

-His plane was shot down and he received a Purple Heart, nine Battle stars, and the Air Medal with four oak leaf clusters.
+His plane was shot down and he received a Purple Heart, nine battle stars, and the Air Medal with four oak leaf clusters.

 First with points to exit military service from his group and quickly recruited into university.

 He received his undergraduate training at the University of Missouri and Syracuse University and received a law degree from Drake University in 1950.

 Career

 Before entering politics he served as an assistant county attorney for Polk County.

 He served as National President of the Young Democratic Clubs of America from 1953 to 1955.
 He served as Chairman of the Polk County Welfare Board from 1953 to 1954.

 Smith was elected to the House of Representatives in the Democratic landslide of 1958, and was reelected 17 more times from a district based in Des Moines—numbered as the 5th District from 1959 to 1973 and as the 4th District from 1973 to 1995.

 A federal anti-nepotism law, sponsored by Smith, was enacted in 1967 prevents public officials, including the president, from appointing any relative to head an executive agency.
 When the law was passed in 1967, it was presumed to be a congressional response to U.S. President John F. Kennedy appointing his younger brother, Robert Kennedy, as U.S. attorney general.
 As the author of the bill, however, Smith repeatedly denied this was his motive.
 Smith instead aimed the legislation, the Federal Postal Act of 1967, at nepotism in the postal service, and it applied broadly to both the executive and legislative branches.
 He said it applied to Congress because "there were 50 members who had their wives on the payrolls."

 For most of his tenure, Smith represented a relatively compact district in central Iowa.
 However, the 1990s redistricting pushed him into a district covering the southwest quadrant of the state from Des Moines to Council Bluffs, an area that he did not know and that did not know him.
-Therefore he was defeated in the Republican landslide of 1994 by Greg Ganske, mainly due to heavy losses in the western portion of the district.
+He was reelected in 1992, but was defeated in the Republican landslide of 1994 by Greg Ganske, mainly due to heavy losses in the western portion of the district.